snowdrop/snowdrop-automation-client/README.md

 $ npm run compile && npm start
 ```

 > Note.
-If you will use an email sending command, make sure a valid `SENDGRIDKEY` environment variable is available before starting the client.
+If you intend to use an email sending command, you will need to register with sendgrid.com, get an API key from them and provide it as a `SENDGRIDKEY` environment variable before starting the client.

 ## Running the client in a container